 The 12-step model can be pretty easy to set-up, which helps explain why it’s so widespread.
 All you need is the space to set up the peer support group and at least one person to chair the group who knows the 12 steps.
 Job done.

-Because the AA based 12-step model are peer led groups, the groups can be made available outside of work hours (Kelly, Dow, Yeterian, and Kahler, 2010).
+Because the AA based 12-step model is peer led groups, the groups can be made available outside of work hours (Kelly, Dow, Yeterian, and Kahler, 2010).
 Therefore, they can provide relapse prevention support when professional support isn’t available.

 Harm reduction is an umbrella term used for interventions aiming to reduce the problematic effects of behaviours, so although it was originally applied to addiction, it can apply to almost any behaviour (Logan and Marlatt, 2010).
 In fact, I applied it to self-harm in a pervious article.